lshpaner/lshpaner/content/home/teaching.md

   Panel Judge:

   * Evaluate student presentations and provides specific feedback on students' presentation skills
-  * Identify strengths and areas of improvement on students' presentation style and method.
+  * Identify strengths and areas of improvement on students' presentation style and method
   """